Why Octopus export rates changed, and what solar homes should check now

 Check whether fixed export still fits your setup

 Outgoing Octopus is still the easy option if you want predictability.
-If you have a battery and you are willing to think about timing, Agile Outgoing may now deserve a harder look because the upside from timed export matters more once the flat fallback is lower.
+If you have a battery and are willing to think about timing, Agile Outgoing may deserve a harder look because the upside from timed export matters more once the flat fallback is lower.

 Check your import tariff separately